vectordotdev/vector/docs/usage/configuration/specification.md

   #
   # * optional
   # * default: 5
+  # * type: int
   rate_limit_num = 5

   # The maximum number of in-flight requests allowed at any given time.
   #
   # * optional
   # * default: 5
+  # * type: int
   request_in_flight_limit = 5

   # The maximum time a request can take before being aborted.
+It is highly
+  # recommended that you do not lower value below the service's internal timeout,
+  # as this could create orphaned requests, pile on retries, and result in
+  # deuplicate data downstream.
   #
   # * optional
   # * default: 30
+  # * type: int
   # * unit: seconds
   request_timeout_secs = 30